FaroukBENGHARSSALLAH/facebook-community/README.md

      You can visit the live version via [facebook-community](https://facebook-community.herokuapp.com/).

-You can uses these test users
+You can use these test users

 ```
 email : user_ybrgayz_one@tfbnw.net    password : user_one